mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 - Track manufacturer commitments more actively.
   - This is a mistake I made before and didn't address it correctly.
-  - The microSDs repeat a pattern where the manufacturer commits to doing something, I assume that they're handling it, and then we both forget, and it causes issues down the line.
+  - The microSDs repeat a pattern where the manufacturer commits to doing something, I assume that they're handling it, we both forget, and it causes issues down the line.
-  - I need to start recording their commitments and review them each week what the status is in case they forget.
+  - I need to start recording their commitments review the status each week in case they forget.
 - Match BOMs component by component.
   - When the manufacturer sent the bill of materials months ago, I just mentally checked what I expected to see, but I missed that the microSD was missing.
   - When I go through a BOM agreement process in the future, I'll take our existing product apart, inventory all the components, and then verify that it matches the manufacturer's BOM.